 Jason waited for a chance to speak and grew increasingly irritated as their conversation continued.

 “Hey, is that Tina over there?”
 Christine asked.

 “Yeah, her kid brother is on the other team,” Carla said.

-The frustration continued to build up in Jason until there was a break in Christine and Carla’s conversation.
+The frustration built up in Jason until there was a break in Christine and Carla’s conversation.
 He leaned toward Christine.
-“We’re supposed to be having dinner at my place tonight,” he reminded her sharply.
-“My sister’s coming home today.
-Don’t you remember me telling you earlier?”
+“We’re supposed to be having dinner at my place tonight,” he reminded.
+“My sister’s coming home today!”

-“No, we can go, but you should ask me before inviting us places,” Jason asserted.
+“No, we can go, but you should ask me before inviting us places,” Jason insisted.

-“Carla asked me,” Christine pointed out.
+“Carla asked me,” Christine said defensively.
 “And we don’t have to go if you don’t want to.”